 Only the private customer data in your file (Email, Phone, First Name, and Last Name) will be hashed, Country and Zip data won’t be hashed.
 If you upload a hashed data file, don’t hash Country and Zip data.

 You’ll upload a customer data file in your Google Ads account or by using the Google Ads API (AdWords API).
 Google uses Transport Layer Security (TLS) for your upload, which is the industry standard to securely transfer files.

 If a user record doesn't match, Google may still use it as part of policy compliance checks, but Google won't otherwise use it for Customer Match or any other Google product.
 The matching process can take up to 48 hours.

 After the matching process and policy compliance checks are complete, your data file is marked for deletion.
-You can then start targeting your Customer Match audience in your Google Ads campaigns.
+You can then start targeting your Customer Match segments in your Google Ads campaigns.

-You can also start targeting similar audiences on Search, YouTube, and Gmail, if your Customer Match audience meets the eligibility requirements.
+You can also start targeting similar segments on Search, YouTube, and Gmail, if your Customer Match segment meets the eligibility requirements.

 Email address and phone matching

 Google keeps track of the email addresses and phone numbers for Google accounts and the corresponding hashed strings for those email addresses or phone numbers.